 Choosing the Best Delivery Approach

-Method chosen for contracting design and construction will impact most aspects of the project.
+The method chosen for design and construction will impact most aspects of the project.
 No delivery approach is universally superior, but there is a best approach for each individual project.
 The following key issues will help identify the best approach for your project:

 - How much control does the Owner want?